kellyjonbrazil/jc/docs/utils.md

 Input a date-time text string of several formats and convert to a naive or timezone-aware epoch timestamp in UTC.

-**Arguments**:
+Parameters:

-- `datetime_string` - (str)  a string representation of a
-  date-time in several supported formats
+    datetime_string:  (str)  a string representation of a date-time in several supported formats

-**Attributes**:
+Attributes:

     string            (str)   the input datetime string

     format            (int)   the format rule that was used to decode the datetime string.
+None if
-None if conversion fails
+                              conversion fails

     naive             (int)   timestamp based on locally configured timezone.
 None if conversion fails

     utc               (int)   aware timestamp only if UTC timezone detected in datetime string.
+None if
-None if conversion fails
+                              conversion fails